aadit-n/pace2026/INSTALL.md

 This repository builds the PACE 2026 heuristic-track solver as a single native C++ executable named `pace_solver`.

-## Requirements

-Required external dependencies:

-- Debian 13.5 or another Linux environment with a modern GNU toolchain.
-- `g++` with C++17 support.
-- `make`.
-- POSIX threads support, provided by the system C/C++ runtime and linked through `-pthread`.

-The solver itself does not require Boost, GMP, Python packages, or any external C++ libraries.

-Optional tools:

-- `./stride`, if present, can validate solutions with `./stride check`.
-- `pace26stride`/STRIDE tooling may be used for local benchmark runs, but is not required to build or run the solver.

 ## Build On Debian 13.5

 From the repository root: